Identity Cloud

 Devices can display a user code and instructions for a user.
 These can be used on a separate client to provide consent, allowing the device to access the resources.

-Devices can display a user code and instructions for a user, which can be used on a separate client to provide consent, allowing the device to access resources.
+Devices can display a user code and instructions for a user.
+You can use these instructions on a separate client to provide consent, allowing the device to access resources.

-User codes consist of a random selection of a configurable set of characters.
+User codes consist of a random selection of characters.
+You can configure the character set.

-By default, the user code is generated using eight of the following characters:
+By default, PingOne Advanced Identity Cloud generates the user code from eight of the following characters:

 234567ABCDEFGHIJKLMNOPQRSTVWXYZabcdefghijkmnopqrstvwxyz